datatheorem/flake8-alfred/README.md

 [flake8]
 enable-extensions = B1
 warn-symbols =
-    obsolete_module = I am a warning message !
-This module is obsolete !
-    module.obsolete_function = Still a warning !
-This function is obsolete !
-    module.submodule.constant = Warning, this variable will be removed !
+    obsolete_module = Warning!
+This module is obsolete! module.obsolete_function = Warning!
+This function is obsolete! module.submodule.constant = Warning! this variable will be removed!
 ```